-The objective of the MEDE program is to develop the technical and workforce capability to design, create, and optimize novel material systems that exhibit revolutionary performance in extreme dynamic environments.
+The objective of the MEDE program was to develop the technical and workforce capability to design, create, and optimize novel material systems that exhibit revolutionary performance in extreme dynamic environments.
 Achieving this objective requires a new paradigm for materials research and workforce development.
 One cannot use the classical materials science structure-properties-performance approach because path-dependent and time-dependent failure processes are involved in these dynamic environments, and optimal solutions may not exist in the traditional design space.
 Instead, we must design with knowledge of the dynamic failure processes (mechanisms) that are involved in the actual application.

-To achieve the MEDE program objectives, research activities are focused on a materials-by-design process involving a canonical model and a mechanism-based strategy as shown in the below figure.
+To achieve the MEDE program objectives, research activities were focused on a materials-by-design process involving a canonical model and a mechanism-based strategy as shown in the below figure.
 We established a canonical model for each model material under investigation.
 A canonical model is defined as: “A simplified description of the system or process, accepted as being accurate and authoritative, and developed to assist calculations and predictions.”
 Typically such a canonical model defines key variables and their ranges, defines critical mechanisms, and then prioritizes the variables and mechanisms.
 Beginning with a canonical model allows a large group of researchers to ensure that efforts are relevant in terms of both science and application.

 Once the canonical description is established, researchers can then proceed with the mechanism-based strategy.
 Researchers seek to see the mechanisms during the extreme dynamic event, to understand them through multiscale models, and to control them through synthesis and processing.
 Understanding the mechanisms through multiscale models provides the capability to define integrative experiments and to test the coupling of mechanisms.
 This information leads to validated models and codes, which feed back into the canonical model, by transitioning into Department of Defense (DoD) and Department of Energy (DoE) codes.
 Similarly, controlling the mechanism through synthesis and processing leads to newly designed materials for the canonical environment.
 Industry helps to determine the scale-up feasibility of these newly designed materials, which are then fed back to the experiments in the canonical modeling effort.